-- Lack of sleep distorts your gene.
+- Lack of Sleep distorts your gene.

-- It increases your risk of death generally
+- It increases your risk of death generally.

 - It disrupts the creation of sex hormones like estrogen and testosterone, and it leads to premature ageing.
 Apparently, men who only sleep five hours a night have markedly smaller testicles than men who sleep for more than seven hours.

 He also stated that "Sleep loss will leak down into every nook and cranny of your physiology," he said.
 "Sleep, unfortunately, is not an optional lifestyle luxury.
-Sleep is a nonnegotiable biological necessity.
+Sleep is a non-negotiable biological necessity.
 It is your life-support system."

-Of all the TED Talks I've followed so far this week, this one hit my conscience so badly.
+Of all the TED Talks I've followed so far this week, this one hit my conscience so severely.
 I knew how unfair I was overworking my hippocampus, my brain's "information inbox," as Walker terms it.
 I struggled to get the message until the end.
 But from that moment, I knew I wasn't alone.